-Smith Creek Regular Baptist Church
+Smith Creek Baptist Church

 9312 N. Congress Street PO Box 99 New Market, VA 22844 540.740.8560

-History of Smith Creek Regular Baptist Church
+History of Smith Creek Baptist Church

 Smith Creek Baptist Church was constituted on August 6, 1756, before the United States was a country (1776) and before New Market was a town, incorporated (1796).
 The area was originally known as the Cross Roads as two well-known Indian trails crossed here.
 It is the third "regular" Baptist church started in Virginia.

 Three well-known men (Samuel Eaton, Benjamin Griffith, and the Preacher/Revolutionary War Chaplain, John Gano) were known to have preached here on occasion at least 11 years prior to our constitution.
 The charter members were the Aldersons, Newmans, and Harrisons.
 John Alderson had purchased approximately 200 acres from Samuel Newman northeast of Cross Roads and bordering the Smith Creek.
 The saints established their assembly on a portion of land donated by the first pastor, John Alderson, Sr. (1699-1781) and a portion of which was donated by Samuel Newman.
 The church having been built near Smith Creek, and the fact that they used the creek for baptism of converts, explains our name.
 This early church was in the wilderness then, and withstood Indian raids, and imprisoned ministers.
-Pastor Alderson was registered as "a dissenting minister," and pastored here for a few years, doing double duty, as he is also known as the pastor of the Linville Creek Church over near the current town of Broadway.
+Pastor Alderson was registered as "a dissenting minister," and pastored here for a few years, doing double duty, as he was also the pastor of the Linville Creek Church over near the current town of Broadway.
 The record book of the Smith Creek Church and Linville Creek Church "is the oldest such volume found among the Baptists west of the Blue Ridge."
+The minutes can be viewed at the Virginia Baptist Historical Society at the University of Richmond.
 Pastor Alderson left the area in 1773, died in 1781, and is buried in Fincastle, VA.
 The schoolteacher, James "Jamie" Ireland (1745-1806), came to Cross Roads to teach in 1768.
 Through the consistent preaching of the Word by two friends, he came under great conviction of sin, and after struggling with the Lord, was converted by faith in Christ.
 After he was baptized in 1769, God called him to preach.
 Ireland was an itinerant preacher here and in many churches in this area for a few years and eventually spent time in Culpeper jail (1769-1770) for preaching without licensure by the "Established Church."
 He also spent some time in the Culpeper jail.
 He died May 14, 1835.
-Pastor Moffett is buried in the family cemetery on Plains Mill Road, approximately 1.9 miles West from I-81 down highway 211 .6 miles to Plains Mill Road.
-Turn right on Plains Mill and then veer left at .3 miles to follow Plains Mill at the river.
-The driveway is .6 miles on the left and the cemetery is off the southwest corner of the property.
+Pastor Moffett is buried in the family cemetery on Plains Mill Road, approximately 1.9 miles West from I-81 (West Hwy 211 .6 miles to Plains Mill Road.
+Turn right on Plains Mill Road and then turn left before the river at .3 miles to follow Plains Mill along the river.
+The residential driveway is .6 miles on the left and the cemetery is off the southwest corner of the resident's property.)
 The Baptist History Preservation Society has restored Moffett's headstone with a beautiful piece of marble.
 The cemetery headstones can be seen from Highway 211 (when the field is clean) as you leave Shenandoah County, looking across the field to the north between Plains Mill Road and Water Wheel Road.
 The church left their building near Smith Creek about 1791 and built a new building nearby.
 In 1833, a new brick building was built on Abram Street (now Seminary Lane) on land donated by Abram Savage.
 This building gained notoriety as it was used during the Battle of New Market, May 15, 1864 as a hospital for both Confederate and Union soldiers.
 The building was torn down in 1918, and the original foundation is still visible under the current garage which sits on its site.
 It is documented that the log building and the brick building stood side by side on adjoining lots.
 Other pastors have included Christopher Keyser, Paul Yates, F. M. Perry, and Martin Urner, who pastored 20 years (1868-1888).
 Another of the most well-known pastors was J. B. (Joseph Burner) McInturff, who pastored here from 1888-1918.
 He was Superintendent of Shenandoah County Schools, founder and editor of The Strasburg News, and editor of the Baptist pamphlet The Old Paths.
 Arthur Campbell pastored 30 years here (1918-1948), all the while walking 13 miles across the mountain and back to Luray.
 Other pastors have been John Adkerson, John Waye, Howard Barnes, Robert McClure, Jack Masquelier, and Elmer Mehl.
 H. Nelson Pettit faithfully served with great distinction as he pastored here for 32 years (1974-2007).
 In 2008, Brent Hockema was called as pastor.
 We are thankful for men of God who have faithfully heralded forth the Gospel and truths of the Word of God in this area for over 250 years.
 The building in which we meet was begun in 1899 and completed in 1902.
 In 1957, Pastor Barnes led in an addition off the back of this building for Sunday School classrooms upstairs and indoor bathrooms downstairs.
 In 1967, Pastor Masquelier led the construction out the side of the building for the current auditorium (front view) and additional Sunday school rooms (rear view).
 As a side note, here is some information to the meaning of "Ketocton" and its various spellings.
 The Ketoctin Church cemetery gate in Purcellville, VA bears the spelling Ketoctin.
 The creek meandering through the church property is spelled Catoctin, as is the Mountain extending from Frederick County, MD to Loudoun County, VA in the Blue Ridge Range.
 The reader will also find in other literature the spelling Kittockton, Kittoctin and Kittocton.
 The word is derived from the American Indian tribe which dwelt at the foot of the mountain, spelled Kittocton.
 According to an entry in Wikipedia noting "local tradition," Catoctin means "the place of many deer."

 A history for the 200th Anniversary of Smith Creek Baptist Church provided by Mrs. John P. Rice and written by Mrs. Robert Collins.